Skip links

 4. Knowledge of Operating Systems: Expertise in platforms such as Linux, Windows, and macOS allows hackers to navigate and test different environments effectively.

-5. Strong Problem-Solving Skills: The ability to think critically, analyze complex issues, and develop innovative solutions is vital in mitigating risks.
+5. Strong Problem-Solving Skills: The ability to think critically, analytics complex issues, and development innovative solutions is vital in mitigating risks.

 6. Cybersecurity Certifications: Certifications like CEH (Certified Ethical Hacker), CISSP (Certified Information Systems Security Professional), and OSCP (Offensive Security Certified Professional) validate expertise and enhance credibility.